Tuition and Fees

 The amounts and types of financial aid are determined by federal, state, and local guidelines.
 Students and parents are expected to make a reasonable contribution toward educational expenses, based on the family’s financial ability to contribute.
 Students are usually offered financial aid “packages” consisting of grants, scholarships, and employment.
 Grants and scholarships are regarded as “gift” assistance and need not be repaid.
 If aid is offered in the form of a job, the student is paid an hourly rate.

 Federal and most state financial aid programs are based on need.
-Students must reapply each year for most of these programs.
+Students must reapply each year for these programs.
 Awards are made on a first-come, first-served need basis.
 Students selected by the federal government for verification must submit the required documentation to the Financial Aid Office before eligibility is determined.

 Students apply for financial aid each academic year starting October 1st.
 Most forms of financial aid require the Free Application for Federal Student Aid (FAFSA).
 Students can complete the FAFSA online at www.fafsa.gov.